tuumbleweed/work-tracker/README.md

 that's why we need to keep tick size small right now (500ms will do).
-UI and activity share same ticker at the moment. later we can implement a separate tick that would sample activity in shorter periods calculate active time for the last tick
+UI and activity share same ticker at the moment. later we can implement a separate tick that would sample activity in shorter periods calculate active time for the last tick.

+Alternatively I can set it to 100% accuracy so long as time since any key was pressed is lower than the activity poll window.

+Either way I should separate activity polling from the UI updates.
 ```

 ## Work Tracker